digamesystems/esp32_capacitive_touch_test/README.md

 ## Results

+Curves obtained from the SerialPlotter in the Arduino IDE.
+(Offset for clarity)

-Red Trace: Raw data from touchRead function
+1. Red Trace: Raw data from touchRead function
-Green Trace: Data after de-glitching
+2. Green Trace: Data after de-glitching
-Blue Trace: Data after smoothing
+3. Blue Trace: Data after smoothing

+Touching the copper results in the excursion in the data.

 ![Results](/doc/results.jpg)